Elvis Statue Unveiled

 On July 26, 2007, TV Land, which is a division of MTV Networks, which is a unit of Viacom, which is a tentacle of the invisible octopus that controls the world, unveiled a life-size outdoor bronze sculpture of Elvis.
 He is portrayed as he appeared on his 1973 "Elvis: Aloha From Hawaii" TV special.
 TV Land implied that the unveiling coincided with the anniversary of the Elvis broadcast (it didn't) and of Elvis's death (it doesn't).
 Instead, it coincides with the launching of "Elvis Month" on the network.
 But, hey, the statue will be around for a long time.

 In addition to his TV special -- which is remembered less for its music than it is for being the first concert broadcast by satellite -- Elvis starred in three movies that were set in Hawaii.
-He also died eating a sandwich (we think, or maybe that was Mama Cass?), and Hawaii used to be known as The Sandwich Islands, so there's another possible reason why a statue of Elvis is here.
+He was reported to love peanut butter and banana sandwiches, and banana-ripe Hawaii used to be known as The Sandwich Islands, so there's another possible reason why a statue of Elvis is here.

 Elvis is the latest bronze "TV Land Landmark" statue erected by the network, joining the ranks of 1950s-1970s television characters such as Ralph Kramden and Samantha Stevens (Those are fictional characters, however.
 Elvis was a real person, kids!).